ServiceStack/docs.servicestack.net/MyApp/_pages/pre-release.md

 ---
-title: MyGet
+title: Pre Release NuGet Packages
 ---

-## Pre-release packages Moved to Feedz

-After several unacceptably long outages we've decided to publish our Pre Release NuGet packages to [Feedz.io](https://feedz.io)

-Please see the [Pre Release NuGet Packages docs](/pre-release) for configuring access to our Pre Release NuGet packages on [Feedz.io](https://feedz.io).

----

-## ServiceStack pre-release MyGet Feed
+## ServiceStack Pre-Release NuGet Packages

-Our interim pre-release NuGet packages in between major releases on NuGet are published to [MyGet](https://www.myget.org/).
+Our interim pre-release NuGet packages in between major releases on NuGet are published to [Feedz.io](https://feedz.io/).

 ::: tip
 If preferred, the pre-release packages are also available in our [GitHub Packages Registry](/gh-nuget)